Pavani18prog/Virtusa_Training/README.md

 # Virtusa_Training
-The Java consists of Simple Chatbot as mini project and some basic programs.
+The Java folder consists of Simple Chatbot as mini project and some basic programs.

 •       Brick Game
 •	Books Ordering
 •	Button Demo Using Applet
 •	Distance Calculations